 The second category is for those projects which have predictable environmental effects that can be readily mitigated.
-These projects are subject to the Environmental Assessment Act, but proponents of these projects are not required to prepare an individual environmental assessment on the condition that they complete the Environmental Screening Process (set out in Part B of this Guide).
-At any point in the planning process the proponent may elect to switch process streams and to prepare an individual environmental assessment.
-There are also provisions in the Environmental Screening Process to elevate projects from the Environmental Screening Process to an individual environmental assessment.
+These projects are subject to the Environmental Assessment Act, but proponents of these projects are not required to prepare a comprehensive environmental assessment on the condition that they complete the Environmental Screening Process (set out in Part B of this Guide).
+At any point in the planning process the proponent may elect to switch process streams and to prepare a comprehensive environmental assessment.
+There are also provisions in the Environmental Screening Process to elevate projects from the Environmental Screening Process to a comprehensive environmental assessment.

-The third category is for those projects that are unconditionally exempt.
+The third category is projects which are carved out from the project designations.
 Although projects in this category are not required to comply with the Environmental Assessment Act, they are required to comply with any other applicable existing legislative requirements.
 The types of facilities in this category are those which are expected to have minimal environmental effects.
-If there are significant environmental effects associated with a project that is following this waste process, the proponent could voluntarily enter into an agreement with the Minister of the Environment, Conservation and Parks to have the requirements of the Environmental Assessment Act apply.
+If there are significant environmental effects associated with a project that is following this process, the proponent could voluntarily enter into an agreement with the Minister of the Environment, Conservation and Parks to have the requirements of the Environmental Assessment Act apply.

-The tables below identify the projects that are subject to an individual environmental assessment, environmental screening or are unconditionally exempt, as set out in the regulation.
+The tables below identify the projects that are subject to a comprehensive environmental assessment, environmental screening or are carved out from the designations, as set out in the regulation.
 Corresponding parts of the regulation are provided in parenthesis at the end of each activity.
 Please note that these tables are for guidance purposes only.

-Table 1: Projects Subject to Part II of the Act
+Table 1: Projects Subject to Part II.3 of the Act